Top 50 Best Countries to Visit

-I have visited every country in the world (before turning 28) and more than 1,500 destinations since I went alone to Egypt at the age of 17.
-It is difficult to make a top list of the best countries to visit, but below are 50 of my favourite countries.
-I now travel a lot less than I used to due to chronic Lyme disease.
+I have visited every country in the world (before turning 28), and more than 1,500 destinations since I went alone to Egypt at the age of 17.
+It is difficult to make a top list of the best countries to visit, but below are 50 of my favourite countries based on my experiences with more than 3,500 days of travel so far.

 I have visited all of South Africa’s provinces and spent almost five months visiting many destinations in the country.
 My favourite city in the world is Cape Town, and my favourite region is the Western Cape.
 I have also experienced three great train journeys, The Blue Train, Rovos Rail and the Shongololo Express, which were all very impressive.
 I have experienced extraordinary safari experiences in Krüger National Park and Sabi Sands and stayed over a month in Johannesburg, which is my favourite underrated city in the world.